mrmckeb/typescript-plugin-css-modules/README.md

 ### Disabling the plugin

-If your project uses the plugin but you are experiencing issues with it, you can disable it for yourself by defining the environment variable `TS_PLUGIN_CSS_MODULES_DISALBED`.
+If your project uses this plugin, but you need to disable it in a specific scenario, providing the `DISABLE_TS_PLUGIN_CSS_MODULES` environment variable will cause the plugin to return before it initializes - effectively disabling it.

 ## About this project